infosecn1nja/Red-Teaming-Toolkit/README.md

 * [References](#references)

 ## Reconnaissance
-* **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php
+### People
+* **skiptracer** OSINT scraping framework, utilizes some basic python webscraping (BeautifulSoup) of PII paywall sites to compile passive information on a target on a ramen noodle budget. https://github.com/xillwillx/skiptracer
+* **ScrapedIn** a tool to scrape LinkedIn without API restrictions for data reconnaissance. https://github.com/dchrastil/ScrapedIn
 * **FOCA** (Fingerprinting Organizations with Collected Archives) is a tool used mainly to find metadata and hidden information in the documents its scans. https://github.com/ElevenPaths/FOCA
-* **ScrapedIn** a tool to scrape LinkedIn without API restrictions for data reconnaissance. https://github.com/dchrastil/ScrapedIn
 * **theHarvester** is a tool for gathering subdomain names, e-mail addresses, virtual hosts, open ports/ banners, and employee names from different public sources. https://github.com/laramies/theHarvester
 * **Metagoofil** is a tool for extracting metadata of public documents (pdf,doc,xls,ppt,etc) availables in the target websites. https://github.com/laramies/metagoofil
 * **SimplyEmail** Email recon made fast and easy, with a framework to build on. https://github.com/killswitch-GUI/SimplyEmail

-* **Recon-ng** is a full-featured Web Reconnaissance framework written in Python. https://bitbucket.org/LaNMaSteR53/recon-ng
+### Technology
+* **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php
 * **PowerMeta** searches for publicly available files hosted on various websites for a particular domain by using specially crafted Google, and Bing searches. https://github.com/dafthack/PowerMeta
 * **AWSBucketDump** is a tool to quickly enumerate AWS S3 buckets to look for loot. https://github.com/jordanpotti/AWSBucketDump
-* **SpiderFoot** the open source footprinting and intelligence-gathering tool. https://github.com/smicallef/spiderfoot
-* **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit
 * **EyeWitness** is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible. https://github.com/ChrisTruncer/EyeWitness
 * **AQUATONE** is a set of tools for performing reconnaissance on domain names. https://github.com/michenriksen/aquatone
 * **spoofcheck** a program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing. https://github.com/BishopFox/spoofcheck
-* **Probable Wordlists** sorted by probability originally created for password generation and testing. https://github.com/berzerk0/Probable-Wordlists
 * **Nmap** is used to discover hosts and services on a computer network, thus building a "map" of the network. https://github.com/nmap/nmap
 * **typofinder** a finder of domain typos showing country of IP address. https://github.com/nccgroup/typofinder
-* **skiptracer** OSINT scraping framework, utilizes some basic python webscraping (BeautifulSoup) of PII paywall sites to compile passive information on a target on a ramen noodle budget. https://github.com/xillwillx/skiptracer
+### Frameworks
+* **SpiderFoot** the open source footprinting and intelligence-gathering tool. https://github.com/smicallef/spiderfoot
+* **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit
+* **Recon-ng** is a full-featured Web Reconnaissance framework written in Python. https://bitbucket.org/LaNMaSteR53/recon-ng

 ## Weaponization
 * **Composite Moniker** Proof of Concept exploit for CVE-2017-8570. https://github.com/rxwx/CVE-2017-8570